 Magdalena Mixhuca Sports City

 is in the eastern part of .
 It is a rough and tumble area that is the most populous borough in the city, as well as the poorest, and most crime-ridden.

-The old city center or Histórico of , around the Plaza de la Constitución, is an area clearly different from the rest of the city.
+The old city center or Histórico of , centered on the Plaza de la Constitución, has been the heart of the nation since Aztec times.
 Its colonial and European architecture and narrow cobblestone streets set it apart from the rest of Mexico City.

+Magdalena Mixhuca Sports City